Eytor/VerklegtNamskeid/README.md

 ## Description

-This project contains a program that can store and display a list of known computer scientists and computers and show the relations betrween them.
-It also contains a fun little feature.
+This project contains a program that can store and display a table of known computer scientists and computers and show the relations betrween them.

 ## Functionality